YutaPic/FPU/README.md

   - if the exponent is 0, then the mantissa is set to 0 and the number is regarded as 0.
   - if the exponent is 255, then the mantissa is set to 0 and the number is regarded as infinity.
 - fsqrt
-  -If you enter negative number in fsqrt, 0 will be returned.
+  - If you enter negative number in fsqrt, 0 will be returned.
 - ftoi
   - If you enter more than 2^31, 0x7fffffff will be returned.
   - If you enter less than -2^31, 0x80000001 will be returned.